TheInvalidNonce/TheInvalidNonce.github.io/_posts/2018-05-08-my_journey_into_node_express_graphql_and_relay.markdown

 If you don’t have experience with GraphQL, feel free to build API using Node.JS and use it in React Components.

 # Intro
 [GraphQL](http://graphql.org/) is a data query language developed internally by Facebook in 2012, that was then released to the public in 2015.
-It provides an alternative to REST and ad-hoc webservice architechtures. t allows clients to define the structure of the data required, and exactly the same structure of the data is returned from the server.
-It is a strongly typed runtime which allows clients to dictate what data is needed.
+It provides an alternative to REST and ad-hoc webservice architechtures.
+It allows clients to define the structure of the data required, and exactly the same structure of the data is returned from the server.
+Its a strongly typed runtime which allows clients to dictate what data is needed.
 This avoids both the problems of over-fetching as well as under-fetching of data.
 The two most popular GraphQL clients are Relay, which is also made by Facebook, and Apollo, which is an open-source community-driven alternative.

 # Why GraphQL?
 There are several advantages of GraphQL as opposed to normal SQL-based relational databases.